A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 Method

-1. In the bowl of a stand mixer, or in a large bowl by hand, add the warm milk, sugar, and butter.
+1. In the bowl of a stand mixer, or in a large bowl by hand, stir together 1 cup warm milk and ½ cup sugar.

 3. Mix the egg into the yeast mixture.

-6. Cover with a damp kitchen towel and allow to rise, in a warm place, until doubled in bulk.
-(About 1 hour.)
+6. Cover with a damp kitchen towel or plastic wrap and allow to rise, in a warm place, until doubled in bulk.
+(About 1.5 to 2 hours.)

 7. Tip the dough out onto a lightly floured surface and split into 12 equal pieces.

-10. Cover with a damp kitchen towel and allow the buns to rise, in a warm place, until they are just about doubled.
-(About 1 hour)
+10. Cover with plastic wrap and allow the buns to rise, in a warm place, until they are just about doubled.
+(About 1.5 hours)

 11. Preheat the oven to 400 ºF (200 ºC).